Getting Started

 SSG48 gripper

-If you plan to use SSG48 gripper first make sure that your PAROL6 works and than attach it to the robot!
+If you plan to use the SSG48 gripper, first make sure that your PAROL6 works, then attach it to the robot.
+See the Peripherals section for instructions on how to connect the gripper.

 Powering on